 Principle 5: Environmental responsibility and conservation of natural resources and biodiversity Criteria 5.6 Plans to reduce pollution and emissions, including greenhouse gases, are developed, implemented and monitored Indicators: 5.6.1 An assessment of all polluting activities shall be conducted, including gaseous emissions, particulate/soot emissions and effluent.
 5.6.2 Significant pollutants and greenhouse gas (GHG) emissions shall be identified, and plans to reduce or minimize them implemented.
-5.6.3 A monitoring system shall be in place, with regular reporting on progress for these significant pollutants and emissions from estate and mill operations, using appropriate tools.
-Principle 7: Responsible development of new plantings Criteria 7.8 Indicators: 7.8.1: The carbon stock of the proposed development area and major potential sources of
+5.6.3 A monitoring system shall be in place, with regular reporting on progress for these significant pollutants and emissions from estate and mill operations, using appropriate to Principle 7: Responsible development of new plantings Criteria 7.8 7.8.1: The carbon stock of the proposed development area and major potential sour Indicators: 7.8.1: The carbon stock of the proposed development area and major potential sources of

-Now plantation developments 7.8.1: The carbon stock of the proposed development area and major potential sources of are designed to minimize not emissions that may result directly from the development shall be identified and estimated. greenbourg as omissions 7.8.2: There shall be a plan to minimize net GHG emissions which takes into account avoidance greennouse gas emissions. of land areas with high carbon stocks and/or sequestration options.
+New plantation developments 7.8.1: The carbon stock of the proposed development area and major potential sources of are designed to minimize net emissions that may result directly from the development shall be identified and estimated. greenhouse gas emissions.
+7.8.2: There shall be a plan to minimize net GHG emissions which takes into account avoidance of land areas with high carbon stocks and/or sequestration options.